jvaille/pong/README.md

 # PONG

+### Update November 2019

+AFter forking, this has been re-written to work with an ILI9488 TFT_LCD paired with an ARM cortex M STM32F103.
+Code is not standalone.
+Requires board support package provided by KT (and presumably originally Micrium).
+This is to support the private Project X repository where development of the OHCO branded massage chair software is carried out.
+Contact John Vaille @ john.vaille@fflbrands.com or johnvaille94@gmail.com for more information.

+### Old Stuff from here on out

 This is a recreation of the classic pong video game.
 Implemented in the C programming language, using SDL library to display graphics on the screen.